-DOS/VS supports the same emulator functions as the previous versions: 1401/1440/1460 and 1410/7010 emulation.
-These two integrated emulators use hardware compatibility features and are control card and disk pack compatible with the System/360 integrated emulators CS/30 and CS/40.
+DOS/VS supports the same emulator functions on the Model 135 as the previous versions: 1401/1440/1460 and System/360 Model 20 emulation.
+These two integrated emulators use hardware compatibility features.
+The 1401/1440/1460 emulator is control card and disk pack compatible with the System/360 emulator CS/30.
+The Model 20 emulator includes utilities to convert Model 20 sequential, indexed sequential, and direct disk data files in Model 20 emulated format into disk data files in System/370 mode.
+The reverse operation is also provided.